 In order to qualify for the credit, the stay would have to meet some of the following criteria:

-- the staycation lasts less than a month at an eligible accommodation such as a hotel, motel, resort, lodge, bed-and-breakfast establishment, cottage or campground in Ontario
+- the staycation lasts less than a month at an eligible accommodation such as a hotel, motel, resort, lodge, bed-and-breakfast establishment, cottage, campground or vacation-rental property in Ontario

-- it must be incurred for leisure (not work purposes)
+- it must be incurred for leisure (i.e., not work purposes)

 - it must be paid by the Ontario tax filer, their spouse or common-law partner, or their eligible child, as set out on a detailed receipt